beagle eating dog food from a green bowl

 Allergen Free Dog Food & Treats

 Since the majority of food allergens for dogs are protein based, try an alternative protein source instead.
-Proteins like kangaroo, bison, crickets and black flies are becoming emesely popularly, not just because they are novel for dogs and they tend to react well to them, but also because these proteins all use substantially less water and emit carbon than beef and lamb.
-This cricket based dog food from Chippin is a sustainable choice as are their cricket based antioxidant treats and superfood cricket treats
+Proteins like kangaroo, bison, crickets and black flies are becoming immensely popularly, not just because they are novel for dogs and they tend to react well to them, but also because these proteins all use substantially less water and emit carbon than beef and lamb.
+These cricket based treats are a sustainable choice and are great for dogs with allergies, so are these single ingredient copi fish treats

 The Best Skincare for Treating Allergic Reactions